bengland2/rados_object_perf/README.md

 ## Why another test

-Unlike "rados bench", this test supports fully distributed operation, and lets you apply workload to a single storage pool.
+This test supports fully distributed operation, and lets you apply workload to a single storage pool.
 This is much closer to the way that typical RADOS applications use storage pools, with one pool for VMs, a different pool for RGW, and a different pool for CephFS.
-If you try to run rados bench on multiple hosts against the same pool, you will get errors, because it wasn't designed for this.
+You can do the same thing with rados bench by using the --run_name `hostname -s` option.

 ## Requirements for operation